 In good, understated Norwegian fashion, houses are decorated only with white lights — never colored — in the windows.
 You'll see some traditional candles, but electric lights posing as candles are more common.
 A plastic Santa or manger scene on the lawn, or garish colored lights along the eaves would probably put you in the neighborhood doghouse.
 It makes sense in a land that seems to have organized itself beyond a need for God.

 A highlight of the season is December 13, the feast day of Santa Lucia.
 She was a fourth-century Sicilian woman who (according to the lore) wore a head wreath adorned with candles to light the way as she helped persecuted Christians hiding in tunnels.
 The 13th was traditionally considered the longest night of the year.
-(Actually, the solstice on the 21st is the longest night, but the 13th is the day when the sun sets earliest at Norwegian latitudes.)
+(Actually, the solstice — on the 21st or 22nd, depending on the year — is the longest night, but the 13th is the day when the sun sets earliest at Norwegian latitudes.)

 The Scandinavian version of the legend is that a young woman born of rich and noble parents — dressed in a white gown with a red sash and wearing a crown of lingonberry twigs and blazing candles — traveled from one farm to the next in the early morning on December 13.
 She carried a torch to light her way, bringing baked goods to each house, returning home by sunrise.